-- talk to each other, find common interests and "presumed" exam dates (it is better, not mandatory, but better, if groups take the exam together) - group up in 3 (best number) or 2 or 4, "singles" are not accepted, one of the aims of the labs is also to teach you to work together - within Thursday Feb.
-26, 12 noon, send an e-mail to Alessandro and me with the names and e-mail addresses of the group components - assignment to LW will be both posted on the course site and replied via e-mail within Friday 27, 7.00 PM
+- talk to each other, find common interests and "presumed" exam dates (it is better, not mandatory, but better, if groups take the exam together) - group up in 3 (best number) or 2 or 4, "singles" are not accepted, one of the aims of the labs is also to teach you to work together - within Friday March 11, send an e-mail to Alessandro and me with the names and e-mail addresses of the group components

-- We have reserved addition hours of the mobile lab on Wednesday 15.30-18.30 to allow finishing experiments and measurements, Alessandro will give details on its use and rules to follow - Lab reports are mandatory - Each report is evaluated on a scale 0-8 and all together sum up to roughly 50% of the exam evaluation, though not in an "algebric" sense, e.g: - all 12 in lab reports does not mean that you have a strict upper bound of 26 - all 16 does not mean that you will surely pass the exam - If reports are delivered within 2 weeks from the official delivery date (defined later on by Alessandro), then Alessandro will have a look at them and advise if additional work/refinement is suggested, otherwise they go directly to me for evaluation - Alessandro advices are not an evaluation, just suggestions on improvements ... so don't come to me and say "but Alessandro said it was O.K.", that's not true by definition.
+- We have reserved addition hours of the mobile lab on Fridays 14.30-18.30 to allow finishing experiments and measurements, Alessandro will give details on its use and rules to follow - Lab reports are mandatory - Each report is evaluated on a scale 0-8 and all together sum up to roughly 50% of the exam evaluation, though not in an "algebric" sense, e.g: - 12 in lab reports does not mean that you have a strict upper bound of 26 - 16 does not mean that you will surely pass the exam - If reports are delivered within 2 weeks from the official delivery date (defined later on by Alessandro), then Alessandro will have a look at them and advise if additional work/refinement is suggested, otherwise they go directly to me for evaluation - Alessandro advices are not an evaluation, just suggestions on improvements ... so don't come to me and say "but Alessandro said it was O.K.", that's not true by definition.